-Longitudinal joints may be from 6 to 10 inches (150 to 255 mm) wide but not overlap at the application ends.
+Longitudinal joints may be from 6 to 10 inches wide but not overlap at the application ends.
 Prevent lapping at transverse joints by inserting a drip pan under the nozzles if necessary.
 Before continuing the application, spread protective sheets over the treated surface on the cover aggregate to provide bituminous coverage at the joint.